Copperhead (2008 film): Plot

 In the morning, Bill, Will, Garrett, Jane, Josiah, and Mercer celebrate a drink for Murphy.
 Josiah realize the snakes are just babies.
 They encounter Roscoe (who has survived the explosion) holding a pair of guns at them.
 Suddenly, a giant 40 foot mother copperhead emerges from the ground and eats Roscoe.
 They run for the Sheriffs' office to take cover from the snake.
 Mercer tells them to tie the dynamite to Jane, leave her in the street when the snake comes to eat her, kaboom!.
 Bill punches him and throws him in the cell and locks him in.
 Bill comes up with a plan to kill the snake.
 They run for the Blacksmith, Bill finds a length of chain, and Will finds fireplace pokers, they can use to shoot the snake with the Gatling gun.
 As Mercer inside the cell reaches the keys to free himself, the snake emerges from the ground, and chases Will.
 Bill throws the chain onto the snakes' neck.
 Bill finds his boots caught in the chain, and the snake drags him.
 Garrett starts shooting the fireplace pokers into the snakes' neck, and Jane fires a shotgun at the snakes' side.
 The snake almost eats Jane, and then destroys the Gatling gun with her head.
 Bill grabs the shotgun, shoots the snake in the back, then shoots the snake in the mouth, and kills it.
 Mercer comes out holding a gun and Bill's wanted poster and the snake crushes him.

 The Pinkertons arrive looking for Bill, and Garrett tells them a secret that Bill is Murphy.
-Bill tells the Pinkertons that there's some women and children lock in the bank safe inside.
+Bill tells the Pinkertons that there's some women and children locked in the bank safe inside.
 As the Pinkertons go inside to get the women and children out, Bill, Will, Garrett, Jane, and Josiah steal their horses.
 Bill rides off west, and the others ride off to Lincoln.
 The Pinkertons start shooting at their escapers and Ms. Murphy finds her fathers' gold watch.
 She turns and sees Bill on his horse in the sunset.